 How do you know if you have been subject to bullying?

-The number one sign is that you have trust issues.
+The number one sign that you have experienced bullying is that you have trust issues, especially with authority figures.

 You probably keep people at a distance, whether this is physically or emotionally.